mastermueez/Question-Number-Combinations/README.md

 The notebook, **Question Assignment.ipnyb**, has been created to assign question numbers to students from a given number of questions.
 For instance, there could be 10 questions in total and 5 of those need to be assigned to each student.
 For this case, the concept of combinations has been used to generate a list of all possible combination of question numbers.
 Then, the lists are evenly assigned to each student.

 ## User Specific Vairables
-The following variables need to be aadjusted accordingly:
+The following variables need to be adjusted accordingly:
 * **file_name**: the name of the original file
 * **remove_cols**: columns that need to be dropped, leave list empty if not required
 * **questions_count_total**: total number of questions to choose from